captn3m0/musicfellas-downloader/README.md

 This script will download all songs by that artist in the folder Music.
 All the songs should be properly id3 tagged.

+#Requirements
+1. `php-cli`

+#Licence
+Licenced under MIT.
+Feel free to use.